BDC Hamburger Icon

 TipBottom line

 If you run a restaurant, we recommend using call queues during peak ordering hours to place customers in line.
-A solo order taker can move through the waiting list efficiently, improving operations and guest experiences significantly.
+A solo order-taker can move through the waiting list efficiently, improving operations and guest experiences significantly.
 Learn more about how Ooma can enhance your food and beverage service in our overview of the best business phone systems for restaurants.

 Analog and Virtual Fax

-Ooma’s newest enhancements to its faxing functionality have improved an already excellent UX.
-Plus, the VoIP provider includes internet faxing capabilities with all plans while competitors such as GoTo Connect and RingCentral don’t offer it with base subscriptions.
-The platform supports analog fax machines connected to Ooma’s base station or a Linx device via a phone cable and is also compatible with most traditional fax machines.
-It should be noted that Nextiva has virtual faxing as well — see how these VoIP services differ in our Nextiva vs. Ooma comparison and our full Nextiva review
+Ooma Office supports analog fax machines connected to Ooma’s base station or a Linx device via a phone cable and is also compatible with most traditional fax machines.
+It should be noted that Nextiva also has virtual faxing.
+See how these VoIP services differ in our Nextiva vs. Ooma comparison and our full Nextiva review

 Ooma office faxes on iOS and Android